 The heat press pre-press sometimes feels like an unnecessary time waste – but is it?

 It does add at least another half minute to each new t-shirt you press.
-It does take a very real amount of time that you do begin to question after a while.
+That’s a significant amount of time that you’ll begin to question after a while.
 Do you have to pre-press?
 Is it absolutely necessary?
+Let’s find out.

-Here are some reasons which we will expand upon below as to why it is almost an absolute must to pre-press your garments before applying a transfer to them:
+Here are the reasons why you should pre-press your garments before applying a transfer to them:

 - Removes moisture